teodor-golisharski/Student-Registry-App/README.md

 # Student Registry App

 ## Overview
-The Student Registry App is a simple demo application designed for practising CI/CD workflows using GitHub Actions.
+The Student Registry App is a simple demo application designed to practise CI/CD workflows using GitHub Actions.
 It is deployed on Render to demonstrate an automated deployment pipeline.

 ## Features
 - CRUD operations for managing student records